ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 You have the choice of two deployment models: dedicated hosts and dedicated instances.
 Dedicated hosts help with control over workload placement and dedicated instances offer single-tenant isolation.

-**Note:** Dedicated instances do not provide some of the control features offered by dedicated hosts.
+Dedicated instances do not provide some of the control features offered by dedicated hosts.
 See the following table for more details.
+{:note}

 <table>
 <CAPTION>Table 1.
 Control features</CAPTION>
 <THEAD>